Final laboratory test

 3. include pores of the filter paper obtained by contact with steel plate;

-4. steel plate weigh;
+4. degrease steel plate in potassium chloride;

-1. When is submitted the sample to the electrolysis process, this:
+4. When is submitted the sample to the electrolysis process, this:

 3. degreasing is not necessary because the oil stains do not affect the electrolysis process;